 Conducted ethnographic research (site visits, intercepts, and shadowing) in 8 cities in a 2-month period to capture how individual offices were operating

 Conducted remote stakeholder interviews for all additional locations

 Collected individual office performance and staffing data as additional input

-Recruited employees across the organization to participate in a 2-day design workshop resulting in 20+ concepts for process improvement
+Recruited employees across the organization to participate in a 2-day design workshop resulting in 20+ concepts for process and operational improvement